ws456999/clean-useless-file-wepback-plugin/README.md

 # clean-useless-file-wepback-plugin

-> find or delete useless files with webpack plugins
+> find or delete useless files with webpack4 plugins

 # Installation